🇩🇪 Zur deutschen Version

 Is this really a single cask?

-According to the notes it is described as a Sauerland single cask, but it has seen three casks in four years.
-That is exactly why it is not clear to us whether this can actually be a single cask.
+According to the bottle it is described as a Sauerland single cask, but it has seen three casks in four years.
+Since single cask is not a legally protected designation, whisky that was ultimately bottled from one cask (after the finish) can arguably carry the label in good conscience.

 Is it known whether it is a malt whisky?